-Use condoms: Using a condom correctly every time you have sex can help you avoid STIs.
+Use condoms or dental dams: Using a condom correctly every time you have sex can help you avoid STIs.
 Condoms lessen the risk of infection for all STIs.
 You still can get certain STIs, like herpes or HPV from contact with your partner's skin, even when using a condom.
-We do distribute free condoms at the STI clinic.
+We do distribute free condoms and dental dams at the STI clinic.

 Have fewer partners: Agree to only have sex with one person who agrees to only have sex with you.
 Make sure you both get tested to know for sure that neither of you has an STI.
 This is one of the most reliable ways to avoid STIs.

 Talk with your partner: Talk with your sex partner(s) about STIs and staying safe before having sex.
 It might be uncomfortable to start the conversation, but protecting your health is your responsibility.